WenhaoRichard/WenhaoRichard.github.io/_pages/about.md

   - /about.html
 ---
 **Hao is currently a Machine Learning and Backend Developer at China Merchants Bank Co.,**
 He graduated with a B.Eng. in Artificial Technology and Science from South China University of Technology (SCUT).
 In 2021, he earned his M.Sc. degree in Electrical and Computer Engineering from the University of Florida.
-During his initial career phase, he applied Computer Vision and Natural Language Processing techniques to analyze health and log data within a mobile app, which boasts over 100 million users.
+He applied Natural Language Processing techniques to analyze health and log data within a mobile app, which boasts over 100 million users.
-His research interests are focused on Transfer Learning in Computer Vision using Large Language Models, AI for Systems, and the integration of AI with IoT (Internet of Things)."
+His research interests are focused on model security and robustness in Computer Vision using Large Vision Models, AI for Systems, and the integration of AI with IoT (Internet of Things)."
-He is now working as a research assitant under the supervision of Professor Antonio at University of Purdue.
+He is now working as a research assitant under the supervision of Professor Antonio at Purdue University.
 <dl style="font-family: Arial, sans-serif; font-size: 14px;color: #333; text-align: left; border: 2px solid #3f51b5; padding: 10px; border-radius: 10px;">
   <dt>My Documents</dt>
   <dd class="link" style="background-color: #f2f2f2; border-radius: 10px; margin-bottom: 10px; padding: 10px;">